parallelcodefoundry/ParEval-Repo/data/XSBench/naive-gpt-4o-mini-cuda-to-omp/output-5/interactions/README.md.txt

 #### Logarithmic Hash Grid

 An alternative to the unionized energy grid is the logarithmic hash grid.
-This method takes into account the fact that while nuclides will be tabulated on grids containing different numbers of energy points, the points within each nuclide's grid will in general be spaced in (roughly) uniform manner in log space.
-Therefore, the nuclide grid is augmented with a separate acceleration structure similar to the unionized grid.
-However, the number of columns is capped at some number of bins spaced evenly in log space, with each row therefore corresponding to an approximate location within each nuclide's grid for that energy level.
-While the unionized grid points exactly to the correct index in the nuclide grid, the logarithmic hash grid points to only an approximate location below the true point -- meaning that a fast binary or iterative
+This method takes in account the fact that while nuclides will be tabulated on grids containing different numbers of energy points, the points within each nuclide's grid will in general be spaced in (roughly) uniform maner in